Mahm0ud-end/fabrication-notes/Equipment/CHA_EBeam_Evaporator_Operation_Guide.md

 3. Press **Auto Vent** and wait 1 minute; Click **Standby** when done.
 4. Click **lock** to open the chamber.
 5. Prepare clean loading area for wafer dome.
 6. Open the chamber using vacuum gloves and the pneumatic latch.
-Ensure is locked.
+Ensure is latched.
 7. Inspect the dome and chamber for flaking films.
 8. Load clean wafers into the dome:
      - Use wafer dome removal tool to remove wafer dome.
 Place in clean loading area.